 OKWU is approved for the use of VA benefits by the Oklahoma Department of Veteran Affairs State Approving Agency.
-For more information, contact the VA directly at va.gov.
+For more information, contact the U.S. Department of Veterans Affairs directly.

-OKWU is approved by the United States Department of Justice for training of international students.
+OKWU is approved for the training of international students by the United States Department of Homeland Security.